GuildCrafts/web-development-js/_goals/165-Core_Object_Oriented_JavaScript.md

 - [ ] All exercises and lessons in the `README` are completed and checked off.
 - [ ] Final project is complete.
 - [ ] Final project code is in the `Frogger` directory of the artifact.
+- [ ] Final project follows the [principle of coupling][principle-coupling], also known as "separation of concerns".
+- [ ] Final project follows the [principle of encapsulation][principle-encapsulation].
+- [ ] Final project follows the [principle of abstraction][principle-abstraction].
+- [ ] Final project follows the [principle of inheritance][principle-inheritance].
+- [ ] Code is well formatted with proper spacing and indentation.
+- [ ] Variables, functions, files, etc. have appropriate and meaningful names.

 ### Stretch

 - [ ] All stretch tasks in the `README` are completed.

-## Quality Rubric

-**Clean code and commit messages**
-- Code is well formatted with proper spacing and indentation.
-[20 points]
-- Descriptive, well-named functions, variables, files, CSS classes, etc. [20 points]
-- Commit messages are concise and descriptive.
-[20 points]

-*Note: Make sure to checkoff your progress and push your repo to github at least twice a day.*

-**Follows object-oriented principles**
-- Final project follows the [principle of coupling][principle-coupling], also known as "separation of concerns".
-[20 points]
-- Final project follows the [principle of encapsulation][principle-encapsulation].
-[20 points]
-- Final project follows the [principle of abstraction][principle-abstraction]
-- Final project follows the [principle of inheritance][principle-inheritance]

 [core-oojs]: https://github.com/GuildCrafts/core-object-oriented-javascript
 [core-oojs-readme]: https://github.com/GuildCrafts/core-object-oriented-javascript/blob/master/README.md